Introduction and Actions: Localore: Finding America

 Neighborhood organizers, churches, and small-business owners are important strategic partners in building a more inclusive public media system.

 Throughout the report are graphs that visualize how the local productions developed and experimented, month by month.
 Also detailed is public engagement with AIR’s own social/digital platforms, including our online meta-documentary, which connected themes and findings across all of the productions.
 Although “local” is very much in our DNA and design, we understand that neighborhood stories reveal national concerns.
 We extended our reach via national broadcast and digital pathways in partnership with NPR’s All Things Considered and WGBH’s WORLD Channel.
-In total, Finding America has generated more than 48 million gross impressions.2
+In total, Finding America has generated more than 48 million gross impressions.[ref Gross impressions represent the number of instances of engagement with content, including, for example, headcount at an event, likes on a Facebook or Twitter retweets, listening to a radio story, or watching a television promo.]

 Our production units have been based in communities whose realities aren’t well represented in newsrooms.
 Localore provides dedicated producers and respectful collaborators, and communities respond by sharing stories beyond the limited narrative of despair, poverty, struggle, or injustice served up by the 24/7 news cycle.
 Immediate presence is key to the design of the experiment.
 Our teams work and live next to teenagers living day to day with gun violence in Milwaukee, gun capital of the U.S.; families of those incarcerated in New Orleans; bus commuters outside of Seattle who can no longer afford to live in the city where they work; Yupik elders who walk the dissolving shorelines of Alaska; veterans living in the shadow of Fort Drum, home to the most deployed battalion in the country.